 Direct Laser Diodes

-BlissLights prides themselves in how their laser projects use real laser diodes instead of LEDs which is great for ambient lighting but not for projecting sharp images onto wide surfaces.
+BlissLights prides itself in how its laser projects use real laser diodes instead of LEDs which is great for ambient lighting but not for projecting sharp images onto wide surfaces.
 With laser diodes, every blue star is easily distinguishable against the dark-blue cloudy background.

-Both of these laser projectors have motion and still images to suit any mood and any environment.
+Both laser projectors have motion and still images to suit any mood and environment.
 The motion setting shows moving stars against the blue background with a couple of shooting stars popping up here and there.

-The one major point of complaint that people bring up about the Classic and Cobalt is the built-in timer function.
+The one main point of complaint that people bring up about the Classic and Cobalt is the built-in timer function.
 You have the option to activate a six-hour timer that automatically kills the motor and lights when it expires, but the timer is non-adjustable.
-Thankfully, laser diodes are highly efficient sources of lights which do not create enough heat to cause overheating within the six-hour time frame.
+Thankfully, laser diodes are highly efficient sources of light that do not create enough heat to cause overheating within the six-hour time frame.

 Wall or Ceiling